Our Services

 Not all fatigue comes from disease alone.
 Overwork, stress, and inadequate recovery can worsen exhaustion—especially in people with bowel conditions.

-If you're experiencing persistent tiredness and wondering whether your lifestyle or work demands might be contributing factors, a free symptom checker for Fatigue (Overwork) can help you explore whether work-related strain is playing a role in your exhaustion.
+If you're experiencing persistent tiredness and wondering whether your lifestyle or work demands might be contributing factors, you can use a free AI-powered symptom checker for Fatigue (Overwork) to help identify whether work-related strain is playing a role in your symptoms and what steps you might consider next.

 This can be a useful starting point, but it should not replace professional medical advice.